emergentworks/docs/chatbot/README.md

 ## Part 2: Twilio Setup

 ## Part 3: Zapier Setup for Google Sheet Records
 After the mentees and mentors have texted with the chatbot, their responses are recorded in a Google Sheet.
+This Zap is triggered by Twilio: once a user submits all their answers to the chatbot, Twilio will ping Zapier with the feedback to post the responses to the Google sheet.
 This section covers how the Zapier <> Google Sheet integration works, so the responses are appropriately recorded.

 1. Log in to Zapier and go to the "Zaps" tab.
-Each program has a separate trigger for adding the chatbot responses to a Google sheet.
-The Google sheet response Zaps are usually named "[Program]: Add Feedback to Google Sheet".
+Each program has a separate zap for adding the chatbot responses to a Google sheet.
+The Google sheet response zaps are usually named "[Program]: Add Feedback to Google Sheet".
-2. Clicking on the Zap name will bring you to the Zap's setup.
+2. Clicking on the zap name will bring you to the zap's setup.
-3. Similarly to the chatbot trigger Zap, the Google sheet Zap is initialized with a "Trigger".
+3. Similarly to the chatbot trigger zap, the Google sheet zap is initialized with a "Trigger".
+This trigger will be hooked into when Twilio sends the chatbot responses back to Zapier.
 Setting up the Trigger entails three steps.<br>
   i.
 Under the "Choose App & Event" header, set the the App & Event as "Webhooks by Zapier" and "Catch Hook".<br>
   ii.
-Under the "Set up trigger" header, you don't need to fill anything out.<br>
+Under the "Set up trigger" header, you don't need to fill anything out (the trigger will come from Twilio).
+You will need to add the Zapier webhook URL to the Twilio chatbot, so Twilio knows which URL to send the responses to.
+Instructions for how to do this can be found [here](#where-to-add-zapier-webhook-links-in-twilio).<br>
   iii.
 Test the trigger to ensure the fields are correctly filled out.<br>
-4.
+4. Next, there is a action to send the responses to the Google sheet.
+Setting up the action entails three steps:
+  i.
+Under the "Choose App & Event" header, set the the App & Event as "Google Sheets" and "Create a spreadsheet row".<br>
+  ii.
+Under "Choose account", select the Google account you want to authorize that will own the spreadsheet.
+Instructions for how to do this can be found [here](#how-to-grant-zapier-access-to-google-sheets).<br>
+  iii.
+Under "Set up action" fill out the form as follows:<br>
+      - Drive: can be blank<br>
+      - Spreadsheet: select the correct attendance spreadsheet for the cohort<br>
+      - Worksheet: since there are multiple tabs in most attendance spreadsheets, you'll want to select or create a tab in the spreadsheet that's labeled "Twilio_data"<br>
+      - Selecting the spreadsheet will create a form pre-populated a list of columns from the spreadsheet.
+Match the data with the corresponding column<br>
+          - Mentor: Mentor<br>
+          - Attended: Meet<br>
+          - How_was_it: Session Rating<br>
+          - Relationship: Relation Rating<br>
+          - Feedback: Feedback<br>
+  iii.
+Test the trigger to ensure the new row is added to the Google spreadsheet.<br>

 ## Part 4: Google Sheet Setup